Strategyproof and Proportionally Fair Facility Location: Introduction.

-\paragraph{Approximate mechanism design.} The final section of our paper explores the performance of strategyproof and fair mechanisms with respect to maximizing utilitarian (or social) welfare.
-Adopting the approximation ratio approach of~\cite{NiRo01a,PrTe13}, we measure the performance of these mechanisms by their worst-case performance over the domain of possible preferences profiles relative to the {welfare-optimal} mechanism.
+\paragraph{Approximate mechanism design.} The final section of our paper explores the performance of strategyproof and fair mechanisms with respect to maximizing social (or utilitarian) welfare and minimizing total cost.
+Adopting the approximation ratio approach of~\citet{NiRo01a} and~\citet{PrTe13}, we measure the performance of these mechanisms by their worst-case performance over the domain of possible preferences profiles relative to the {welfare-optimal} mechanism and the total cost-optimal mechanism.
 This is a common approach in the economics and computation literature~\citep[see, e.g.,][]{ACLL+20,ACLP20,FFG16,NiRo01a}.
-For our main fairness axioms of Proportionality, IFS, UFS and PF, we identify the best performing strategyproof and fair mechanism and hence, establish the exact welfare cost of having a strategyproof and fair mechanism.
+For our main fairness axioms of Proportionality, IFS, UFS and PF, we identify the best performing strategyproof and fair mechanism. {In particular, we find that the Uniform Phantom mechanism has the best welfare approximation ratio among all mechanisms satisfying UFS (including non-strategyproof mechanisms).
+In the participatory budgeting setting, \citet*{CCP22} show a related result: when there are only 2 projects, the Uniform Phantom mechanism achieves the best cost approximation ratio among all strategyproof mechanisms.}

-\section{Model}
+\section{Model.}